-Simply out, online reviews are a hugely powerful weapon in the SEO experts arsenal, the importance of reviews for SEO can’t be understated — as long as you know how to use them right.
+Simply put, online reviews are a hugely powerful weapon in the SEO expert’s arsenal, the importance of reviews for SEO can’t be understated — as long as you know how to use them right.
 The most difficult part of this entire process is understanding how to tailor your reviews to benefit you.

 This all comes down to your nuance in choosing and gathering reviews on the right platform, responding in a prompt manner and using the review content to better your organisation.
 Sounds very easy when it’s put like that!
 Hopefully, this piece has given you a great idea of where to start, whether you’re branching out on your own or enlisting the help of an SEO, like Digital Funnel.